This will only take a moment.

 This course focuses on basic principles of artificial intelligence and on applications of AI in business settings, such as customer service, sales, and marketing.
 An introduction to core AI concepts, systems, and applications, such as natural language processing, voice recognition, robotics, vision, and machine learning, is followed by discussions—and in some cases applications—of key enabling technologies.
 Case studies are introduced to generate business insights and to help determine when investments in AI produce significant returns.
 Upon conclusion, students should have a broad understanding of several AI enabling technologies, and how they can be used to support business needs.

-Fundamental concepts and technologies for developing machine-learning models to solve business problems, and to provide business intelligence by analyzing massive amounts of data to find interesting patterns that can be used to assist decision-making or provide predictions.
-Emphasis on choosing an appropriate solution technology for a problem, and evaluating and presenting the solution.
-Topics covered include regression, decision trees and ensemble methods, and neural learning models; unsupervised learning for clustering and dimensionality reduction; and text processing.
-Students are expected to analyze real-world data in business using data mining software.
+This course explores fundamental concepts for developing machine-learning models to solve business problems by analyzing massive amounts of data to find interesting patterns that can be used to assist decision making or provide predictions.
+Topics covered include regression, decision trees, clustering algorithms, naïve Bayes classification, evaluation metrics, model refinement, ensemble methods, neural networks and deep learning, dimensionality reduction, and association rule mining.
+Students are expected to analyze real-world data in business using machine learning tools.

 The Capstone is an application of data analytics in the planning and execution of a real-life development project for an industry partner.
 Students will work individually or in small project teams to define and carry out an analytics project from beginning to end.
 Key steps include: scoping the project, locating an industry partner, formalizing a question, finding data sources, determining the method of analysis, implementing the analytical procedure, and communicating the results to the client.
 This process will help students integrate what they have learned in multiple courses and apply their expertise to solve a problem for a real-world enterprise.
 This course is typically taken during the last quarter of the student’s program of study.